 Note: Many projects require more than one permit.
 To determine which permits you need for your project, call Minneapolis 311 (if outside the Minneapolis city limits call (612) 673-3000).

 Note: Building permit fees are based upon the valuation of the job including labor and materials.
-If the homeowner is completing their own work, the valuation will be calculated using the cost of materials X two (2).

 A building permit is required:

 - For all work not specifically exempt from the building code.
 This applies to residents, contractors, and commercial owners.
 Even if you are a homeowner, you need a permit to work on your own home.
 For a listing of work that is exempt from permit see "A building permit is not required...."

 - When work is structural in nature, such as adding or replacing beams/posts/joists/rafters.